Daniel Biss: 2018 Illinois gubernatorial campaign

 Biss speaking at a gubernatorial campaign event.

 On March 20, 2017, Biss announced his candidacy for the Democratic nomination for governor of Illinois for the 2018 election.
 Biss's announcement was delivered during a Facebook Live video in which he criticized both incumbent governor Bruce Rauner (a Republican) and Illinois House Speaker Mike Madigan (a Democrat).
 Biss joined a growing field of Democratic contenders, including businessman Christopher G. Kennedy and Chicago alderman Ameya Pawar.

 Biss briefly named Chicago alderman and Democratic Socialists of America member Carlos Ramirez-Rosa as his gubernatorial running mate, but dropped him from the ticket after just six days because Ramirez-Rosa had expressed some support for the BDS movement which seeks to impose comprehensive boycotts on Israel over human rights violations against Palestinians.
 Biss's ally, Representative Brad Schneider, had rescinded his endorsement of the ticket over his pick of Ramirez-Rosa as his running mate, though Biss denied that that affected his decision.
 Biss later announced his selection of Rockford-based state representative Litesa Wallace, a single mother and former social worker.

 Biss was endorsed by many of his colleagues in the Illinois General Assembly, high-profile academics and activists including Nobel laureate Richard Thaler and presidential candidate Lawrence Lessig, National Nurses United, the largest organization of registered nurses in the United States, and Our Revolution, the successor organization to Bernie Sanders' 2016 presidential campaign.
 Biss received two-thirds of preferential votes from Illinois members of the progressive advocacy group MoveOn.org.

-On March 20, 2018, Biss lost the Democratic primary to J. B. Pritzker.
+On March 20, 2018, Biss lost the Democratic primary to JB Pritzker.
 He received 26.70% of the total vote, behind Pritzker with 45.13% and ahead of Chris Kennedy with 24.37%.
 Biss carried two counties, McLean and Champaign.